julian-molina/Documentation/index.md

 ---
 title: "Superalgos Documentation"
-summary: "Superalgos enables the automation of simple and complex crypto-trading strategies and robust market data processing.
-Getting started with Superalgos is really easy: you may choose to follow a series of video tutorials, or follow written instructions instead.
-The video series is richer in explanations, while the written series is more concise and to-the-point.
-Using both is probably the smartest thing to do!"
+summary: "Superalgos enables the automation of simple and complex crypto-trading strategies as well as robust crypto-markets data processing. "
 sidebar: suite_sidebar
 permalink: index.html
 toc: false
 ---

 {% include live-trading-warning.html %}

+Getting started with Superalgos is really easy: you may choose to follow a series of video tutorials, or follow written instructions instead.
+The video series is richer in explanations, while the written series is more concise and to-the-point.
+Using both is probably the smartest thing to do!

 ## Video Tutorial Series